chroma-hade/Hitbox-Module/README.md

 	["LifeTime"] = .1, -- Lifetime for automatic remove
 	["CFrame"] = CFrame.new(0, 0, 0), -- Hitbox CFrame
 	["Size"] = Vector3.new(6, 6, 9), -- Hitbox Size
-    ["Data"] = "Hello World!", -- this is "HitboxData" you can use table too.
+    ["Data"] = "Hello World!", -- this is "ShareData" you can use table too.
 })
 ```